 Here are some of their stories:

-Mia F., our very talented Year 2 student won first place figure skating in her category at the 50th year of the Košice Grand Prix happening January 18th - 19th 2020.
+Mia F., our very talented Year 3 student won first place figure skating in her category at the 50th year of the Košice Grand Prix that was happening January 18th - 19th 2020.
 Congratulations Mia, what an incredible success!
 We are very proud of you and wish you the best of luck in your future competitions.

 Timea began training and playing football at a serious level in 2016, after developing a taste for the game playing with older BISB girls in a Nord Anglia tournament.
 She has played with both boys (FK Raca) and ladies teams (SK Slovan Ladies Under 15s) and now plays club football for SK Slovan Ladies Under 19s despite still only being 15 years old!
 A talented athlete, Timea normally plays on the wings in either defensive or attacking positions.

 Timea also plays for the Slovenian National WU17 team and is their youngest player!
 This year they have played a total of 12 international matches; beating Wales, Northern Ireland and Sweden to win the UEFA Development Tournament in April!
 In the Cup of Nations in Italy, they were beaten by Italy to third place, having beaten Mexico, drawn with Norway, and lost against finalists North Korea.
 They have also won and lost against Scotland in two friendly matches, and qualified for the UEFA WU17 Euro 2021 Elite Round by beating Azerbaijan and the Faroe Islands.

 We are proud to share with you the achievements of Year 11 student Zoya L. in the sport of Dressage.
 Zoya competes with her horse Sibi and recently returned from Aachen in Germany where she was one of only a handful of European Junior riders invited to participate.